ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/thesis.md

 Some of the challenges associated with this area of research deals with the amount of data that is being analyzed, as well as the overall accuracy of the machine learning model being used.
 Given the accuracy of the machine learning models in previous research, then the model being used for this research introduces some variability to the results.
 Additionally, the number of data points being analyzed can also influence the variability of the results, as this research runs the risk of giving results on antiquated and/or biased data.
 For example, a movie that is proven successful in 2008 may not contain all of the features of a successful movie in 2023 given the changes in consumerism in the movie industry.
 As a way to combat this loss of usefulness of the model/data, this research is using continuously updated data and data collection.
 For example, the data being used from IMDB is updated daily and the data from Kaggle is updated monthly.
 However, this runs the risk of the model becoming too slow to function, as it has to process and go through more movies in order to get it's results.
 Therefore, the datasets are stored in Streamlit's cache decorator instead of the computer's memory, so that the cached results and pathways can be reset with each refresh of the dataset.
 This way, the model stays as relevant as possible and is not too slow once more users are able to use the API.

+Another important challenge to note is with the weakness in using statistical analysis for the data of this project.
+As with any statistical analysis, there is always the liklihood that the analytical results of a sample do not align with the actual results for the population data.
+How this project overcomes this weakness is through the analysis of the p-value of all of the independent variables.
+As the p-value is a predicator for whether the given variable accurately explains the sample model, then it can also be used as an indicator of whether the null hypothesis would be retained if given another sample.
+With low p-values, then the model is able to be retained for accuracy.

 ## Goals of the Project

 As most of the project is dedicated towards predicting movie success and providing a more unique movie experience, then the main goal is to create a simplified application that users can navigate to for either result that they desire.
 Therefore, the creation of an application was required, which is where Streamlit comes into play.
 Streamlit is an open-source Python library where data scientists can create custom web apps for machine learning and data science.
 Using Streamlit to build the interface for the users streamlines the process of deploying the application, which allows for a faster runtime and less bugs during future uses of the application.